top of page

 Medium Density Fibreboard (MDF) is a versatile and affordable material widely used in furniture-making and construction.
 Renowned for its smooth surface, this wood engineering product can be shaped into multiple forms of furniture, decor, and sound absorption panels.
 While MDF is not specifically designed for soundproofing, it can be an effective component in soundproofing solutions due to its density and mass.

 One of the key principles of soundproofing is mass.
 The denser and heavier a material, the more effective it is at blocking sound transmission.
-Being denser than plywood or particle board, MDF provides better soundproofing capabilities.
-Use thicker MDF sheets and consider combining it with other materials to enhance their sound-blocking properties.
+Being denser than plywood or particleboard, Medium Density Fibreboard provides better soundproofing capabilities.
+Use thicker soundproof MDF sheets and consider combining them with other materials to enhance their sound-blocking properties.

 Add a layer of sound absorption by laminating your MDF with acoustic materials such as fabric or foam.
 You can also create a uniform look by using melamine paper on top of your baseboards.
 This melamine layer can also reduce the MDF board’s porous surface, increasing the baseboard’s sound absorption.

-MDF can be used effectively in wall construction to reduce sound transmission between rooms.
-By adding MDF layers to existing walls, you can increase their density thus reducing the amount of noise that passes through.
-You can also seal the edges of MDF panels with acoustic sealant to prevent sound leaks within the wall cavity.
+MDF board can be used effectively in wall construction to reduce sound transmission between rooms.
+By adding MDF layers to existing walls, you can increase their density, thus reducing the amount of noise that passes through.
+You can also seal the edges of MDF soundproof panels with acoustic sealant to prevent sound leaks within the wall cavity.

 Doors and windows are often weak points in soundproofing, as sounds can easily pass through them.
-You can combine 25mm thick MDF boards with sound-absorbing foam and place them facing outwards or add weather stripping around the door edges to minimize sound leakage.
-You can also replace hollow-core doors with solid MDF doors to significantly reduce noise transmission.
+You can combine 25mm thick Medium Density Fibreboard boards with sound-absorbing foam and place them facing outwards or add weather stripping around the door edges to minimize sound leakage.
+You can also replace hollow-core doors with solid MDF soundproofing doors to significantly reduce noise transmission.

 Declan Sun / Unsplash

 MDF is a valuable material for soundproofing when used correctly.
 By combining MDF with other soundproofing materials and paying attention to installation details, you can create a quieter and more comfortable environment.
 Make sure to use thicker MDF panels to create proper sound-dampening layers.
-For more information on good-quality MDF boards, visit PT Sumatera Prima Fibreboard (www.spf.co.id).
+Visit PT Sumatera Prima Fibreboard (www.spf.co.id) for more information on good-quality boards, size, and a price for MDF board for all your needs.

 bottom of page